 However, with complex business processes and increasing operations, the need for an ERP system becomes a must.

-But by placing data into a dedicated software application, business owners can save money on management systems and software that were being paid for in each department.
+However, by placing data into a dedicated software application, business owners can save money on management systems and software from the investments of each department.

-One of the best advantages of ERP software in small business is flexibility and agility for adapting to the market needs or in the conditions that are imposed by the buyers.
+One of the best advantages of ERP software in small businesses is its flexibility and agility for adapting to the market needs or the conditions that the buyers impose.